syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 ![edit-an-recurring-appointment-using-recurring-appointment-editor-dialog-in-winui-scheduler](Appointment-Editing_Images/edit-an-recurring-appointment-using-recurring-appointment-editor-dialog-in-winui-scheduler.png)

+Handle the opening of recurrence popup window using `EditMode` property in `RecurringAppointmentBeginningEditEventArgs` by handling `RecurringAppointmentBeginningEdit` event.

+#### RecurringAppointmentBeginningEdit Event

 The opening of recurrence popup editor dialog can be handled using `EditMode` property in `RecurringAppointmentBeginningEditEventArgs` by handling `RecurringAppointmentBeginningEdit` event.

+`EditMode` : Get or Sets the edit mode to perform the edit option to edit the occurrence or series for recurrence appointment.
+The default value of `EditMode` is `User.`

+* User: The default editor content dialog will appear when editing a recurrence appointment to select the edit option from the end-user itself.
+* Occurrence: Edit the particular occurrence alone in a recurrence appointment.
+The default editor content dialog will not appear.
+* Series: Edit the entire series in a recurrence appointment.
+The default editor content dialog will not appear.

+{% tabs %}
+{% highlight c# tabtitle="MainWindow.xaml.cs" hl_lines="1" %}
+this.scheduler.RecurringAppointmentBeginningEdit += scheduler_RecurringAppointmentBeginningEdit;

+private void scheduler_RecurringAppointmentBeginningEdit(object sender, RecurringAppointmentBeginningEditEventArgs e) {
+	// Get or set the edit mode to perform the edit option e.EditMode = RecurringAppointmentEditMode.Occurrence;
+}
+{% endhighlight %}
+{% endtabs%}

 #### AppointmentEditorOpening event